richardhopton/Simple.Data.SqlAnywhere/Readme.md

 ##Genesis
 The initial code & test assemblies were taken from the SQL Server code & test assemblies and therefore it should be pretty easy to transfer skills from SQL Server to SQL Anywhere.

+##Optimizations
+To maintain feature parity with Simple.Data.SqlServer a number of features are supported in sub-optimal ways such as paging on 8.0.3 & bulk inserts before 10.0.0.

 ##Requirements
 iAnywhere.Data.SQLAnywhere.v4.0.dll version 12.0.1 from the SQL Anywhere installation - http://www.sybase.com/products/databasemanagement/sqlanywhere